-Acknowledgments.
-We wish to thank Omar Antolin for very helpful conversations, and to Ilia Smilga for kindly contributing Lemma 3.5.
-LM acknowledges support from CONACyT under project 166306 and support from PAPIIT-UNAM under project IN112614, whereas GB and LH acknowledge support from CONACyT under project 2017-2018-45886.
+Acknowledgments We wish to thank Omar Antolín for very helpful conversations, and to Ilia Smilga for kindly contributing Lemma 3.5.
+We thank the referee for a thorough review and helpful suggestions and, in particular, for detecting a glitch in

+Lemma 2.7.
+LM acknowledges support from CONACyT under project 166306 and support from PAPIIT-UNAM under project IN112614, while GB and LHL acknowledge support from CONACyT under project 2017-2018-45886.

-2. Affine bodies of Revolution
+2 Affine bodies of revolution

-The aim of this section is to prove Theorem 1.4, announced in the introduction.
-For that purpose, we collect here the following lemmas.
-Lemmas 2.1-2.3 are quite standard; we provide their proofs here for completeness.
+The aim of this section is to prove Theorem 1.3, announced in the introduction.
+For this purpose, we collect here the following lemmas.

-2.1.
-Some preliminary lemmas.
+2.1 Some preliminary lemmas